 - Box jumps – jump onto and off of a box as quickly as possible for 1 minute and then rest for 1 minute.
 Repeat for 20 minutes.

 - Jump rope – jump rope for 1 minute of exercise followed by 1 minute of rest.
 Repeat for 20 minutes.

-To progress with HIIT training, you are going to want to vary your interval times.
-Try lowering the amount of rest time between high intensity intervals, or try jogging instead of walking.
+To progress with HIIT, you are going to want to vary your interval times.
+Try lowering the amount of rest time between high-intensity intervals, or try jogging instead of walking.
 Try shaving just 5 seconds off of every rest interval each time you work out.
 Eventually, you will be sprinting at a higher speed for a longer period of time than when you started.

-Why not give HIIT training a try.
+Why not give it a try?
 You don’t need to do it every single workout, but maybe do it once a week to start to see how it goes.
 Be sure to give yourself a good warm up period to prevent injury, and be sure you have an interval timer to use to keep track of your interval times.
-The one I personally use and recommend is the Gymboss Interval Timer.
+You can use an app on your phone, or buy a timer.
 Good luck!
-I wish you great fat loss in your future.MUST READ: The Definitive Guide for How to Lose Weight